fabiog1901/SingleNodeCDPCluster/README.md

 You will need to edit the template you save slightly to change hostname, passwords, and archive repository locations.
 The setup scripts and other templates can be used as examples.

+The health checks in CM will show some errors which are normal since this is single node cluster.
+CDP was designed to run on clusters with multiple nodes.
+For example you could supress the HDFS health check error showing blocks aren't being replicated to another cluster.